Flerp/RetroCake/README.md

 3. It sets the PC to automatically start EmulationStation on startup.
 4. It sets the PC to automatically login.
 (You will be prompted for your user password.
 5. It kills Windows Explorer on login to save resources.
-6. It changes with PC's name to RetroPieWin for easier access.
+6. It changes with PC's name to RetroCake for easier access.

 The dedicated machine script should not be run on your regular day to day PC as it will make